 Dog Foods - One of the most important factors to keeping your pet healthy.

 Food and Nutrition is one of the most important influences you can have to help keep your pet healthy along with veterinary care.
-We highly recommend keeping your puppy on a high quality grain free food, although some foods may cost a little more they will keep your pet healthier thus reducing vet bills and health problems/ allergies.
+We highly recommend keeping your puppy on a high quality food (free of by-products or wheat/corn/soy to avoid allergies as they are not species appropriate).
+Although some foods may cost a little more they will keep your pet healthier thus reducing vet bills and health problems/ allergies.
 Many allergy and health problems are directly related to what is in kibble for dogs and can be avoided.
 In our search for the best quality dog food we have learned that the processed cooked foods and also the unnesessary high carb grains in kibble causes allergies and health issues because this is not how dogs are designed to eat.
 Raw diet as dogs would eat in the wild is the absolute best for your pet will produce a balanced diet keeping there teeth pearly white with no tarter build up (eliminating teeth cleanings), elimate ear problems/infections caused allergies to grains in kibble, reduce obesity from excess carbs found in kibble (less diabetes) and keep their skin/coat immaculate along with excellent health and longer life.
 Although our dogs have been very healthy we want the best for them and want to info more people so you can also provide the best for your dog/puppy.
 Please visit the links below to learn more for yourself.
 There is much info available on the internet, these are just a few of the links!

 Please visit the dog food analysis link to inform yourself about common brand name kibble and to compare brands.
-If you are going to feed kibble we recommend a high meat protein dog food that is grain free such as Taste of the Wild, Orijen or Innova Evo.
+If you are going to feed kibble we recommend a high quality meat protein dog food.

 Dog Food Analysis - Explanation of what is in your dog food Visit this site to see a review of dog foods (kibble) on the market.
 We believe and highly recommend a natural raw diet (please see links) for all dogs but if it is not possible we suggest a 6 star rated dog food with meat as the protein source and that is grain free for a healthier, longer living companion.
 We reccomend Taste of the Wild, Orijen, Innova Evo to name a few.